 The Grand Canyon National Park is world-famous for its hikes that take you to some of the best viewpoints of the massive drops.
 The most kid-friendly trail is the Bright Angel Trail, suitable for all levels due to its well-maintained track.
 For a little bit of history about the Canyon, you can take your family on the Trail of Time, which includes a geological time scale.

-The National Park Service offers a Junior Ranger program, which includes guided hikes orientated for the whole family to learn more about the Canyon’s past.
+The National Park Service offers a Junior Ranger program, which includes guided hikes for the whole family to learn more about the Canyon’s past.

 The most affordable way to stay in Grand Canyon Park is to camp.
 Some lodges are on the park grounds, but these fill up as much as a year in advance.
-The Grand Canyon Inn and Motel is located in Grand Canyon Junction and is about a 25-minute drive from Grand Canyon National Park’s South Rim Entrance.
+The Grand Canyon Inn and Motel is located in Grand Canyon Junction and is about a 25-minute from Grand Canyon National Park’s South Rim Entrance.

 See Related: How to Take an Epic Grand Canyon Road Trip